junxit/us-congress-bills-109/bill.md

   >       - **(ii)** of the nature of the penalty; and
   >       - **(iii)** that the licensee may, within 30 days after receipt of the notice, request a hearing to review the determination.
   >     - **(B)** A hearing to review a determination made under paragraph (1) with respect to a licensee shall not be held unless the licensee requests such a hearing within 30 days after receiving the notice of the determination sent pursuant to subparagraph (A).
-  >     - **(C)** On timely receipt from the licensee of a request for such a review, the Attorney General shall stay the imposition under paragraph (1) of any penalty involved, pending resolution of the review, unless, in the case of a suspension or revocation of a licensee, the Attorney General establishes, at a hearing before an administrative law judge, by clear and convincing evidence, that—
+  >     - **(C)** On timely receipt from the licensee of a request for such a review, the Attorney General shall stay the imposition under paragraph (1) of any penalty involved, pending resolution of the review, unless, in the case of a suspension or revocation of a licensee, the Attorney General establishes, at a hearing before an administrative law judge, by clear and convincing evidence, that the continued operation by the licensee of the business poses an immediate and grave threat to public safety.
-  >       - **(i)** the licensee or the principal owner of the business subject to the license has been indicted and charged with a criminal violation of this chapter; and
-  >       - **(ii)** the continued operation by the licensee of the business poses an immediate and grave threat to public safety.
   >   - **(3)**
   >     - **(A)** Within 90 days after timely receipt from a licensee of a request to review a determination made under paragraph (1) (or at such later time as is agreed to by the Attorney General and the licensee), an administrative law judge shall hold a hearing, at a location convenient to the licensee, to review the determination.
   >     - **(B)** Not less than 30 days before the hearing, the Attorney General shall deliver to the licensee—